Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 The second cohort consisted of 110 videos of 19 participants with knee osteoarthritis (KOA) coming to clinic for corticosteroid injection.
 As before, these videos were filmed in the hallway before or after the visit.

 In total, this dataset contains 589,557 frames or 5.5 hours of video in clinical settings.

-\subsubsection{Keypoint Detection}
+\subsection{Keypoint Detection}

 We employed MeTRAbs-ACAE \cite{sarandi_learning_2023} to detect 2D and 3D virtual marker locations from RGB videos.
 As recommended by the author, we approximated confidence by measuring the standard deviation of each 3D joint location estimated from 10 different augmented versions of each video frame.
 This was converted to a confidence estimate using a sigmoid function with a half maximum at 30 mm and a width of 10 mm.
 This results in a confidence score $c(t,j) \in [0,1]$ for each timepoint $t$ and joint $j$.
 For training, we only used frames where the person was fully in the video view, allowing for short periods ($<$1.0) seconds of partial coverage, reducing total dataset size to 12.4 hours.
+For a 6 second video with one person in frame, MeTRAbs-ACAE took 10 seconds to run on a NVIDIA A100 GPU and 1 minute to run on a NVIDIA GeForce RTX 3050 Laptop GPU.
+This processing time will scale linearly with video time.